-An NPS is a metric used to evaluate customer loyalty or customer satisfaction — usually measured by asking recent consumers to complete a single question survey.
-Attaching numbers 0 to 10 to assigned values ranging from "not at all likely" to "very likely," the single question survey generates a percentage rating, which allows a business to then assign them a score.
+NPS stands for net promoter score, and it is a metric used to evaluate customer loyalty or customer satisfaction — usually measured by asking recent consumers to complete a single question survey.
+Attaching numbers 0 to 10 to assigned values ranging from “not at all likely” to “very likely,” the single question survey generates a percentage rating, which allows a business to then assign them a score.
 These scores usually range from -100 to 100, with a higher score being more desirable.
-People are then split into three categories: promoters, passives, and detractors.
+People are then split into 3 categories: promoters, passives, and detractors.
 Having as many promoters as possible should be the end goal for every business.

 A high NPS score is a direct indication that your business is consistently pleasing its customers.
 This means what the company is currently doing is working and that they should continue down that path to keep earning enthusiastic consumers.
-Working towards a high NPS should be something that all businesses are focused on.
-The higher the score the better and the more likely your business will be able to find new customers through means such as word-of-mouth marketing.
+Working toward a high NPS should be something that all businesses are focused on.
+The higher the score, the better and the more likely your business will be to find new customers through means such as word-of-mouth marketing.